teleprint-me/coinbase-pro/docs/01-Quickstart.md

 If you want to learn more, then be sure to dive deeper into the docs/.

 It's also highly recommended that you go over the [Official Documentation](https://docs.cloud.coinbase.com/exchange/docs) for better familiarity.
-Without it, you won't know how to properly supply arguments for the Messenger, Client, or Stream object instances.
+Without it, you won't know how to properly supply arguments for the Messenger, CoinbasePro, or Stream object instances.

 I may add a longer tutorial series on implementing a averaging bot at some point in the future.
 Until then, enjoy!